Creation & General Information

 Address the problems of student truancy and absenteeism, to reduce the use and dependency on drugs by monitoring and reporting compliance for drug treatment, Prevent and reduce property crimes, Monitor community service program, and Prevent the juvenile from breaking any laws.

 Together, the courts, social service organizations, and schools hope to impact the probationers' lives.

-For more information on the Juvenile Probation Program or to reach Lieutenant Gagliano or Sgt.
-Sampson, call (985) 783-6237.
+For more information on the Juvenile Probation Program or to reach Lieutenant Sampson call (985) 783-6237.